 What’s New

 This page is overflowing with new information!
-Click on the following links to read about each topic: Featured Quilt Artist for January, 2025; Our guild members at the Keystone Quilt Show; Angel Babies; Quilting for Good; HCQ Meeting Agendas.
+Click on the following links to read about each topic: Featured Quilt Artist Our guild members at the Keystone Quilt Show; Angel Babies; Quilting for Good; HCQ Meeting Agendas.

 To view the lovely quilts, made by our guild members, and displayed at the Pennsylvania National Quilt Extravaganza, click here.